 |Salary and Benefits:

-The salary is $60,000.
+Salary will be commensurate with education and qualifications.
+Opportunities exist to earn supplemental salary from research funding during the summer months.
 Boise State University is committed to offering a benefits package that provides health and financial protection plans as well as resources to promote health and well-being.
 Our program provides flexibility so you can choose the benefits that are right for you and your family.
-Learn more about our benefit options at https://www.boisestate.edu/hrs/benefits/.
+Learn more about our benefit options at https://hrs.boisestate.edu/benefits/.

 |Required Application Materials: